arneladedovic/rock-paper-scissors/README.md

     * When the game ends by winning or losing, you can press the restart button to play again.

 ![Restart game](assets/images/readme.img/restart%20-%20pp2.png)

+### Features Left To Implement

+* Add an advanced Rock Paper Scissors game, to offer more options to choose.

+* Add more games to the page.

+* Add images so the player can see what option the computer choose.